KyleAMathews/react-icon-factory/README.md

 })
 ```

-Then with your newly baked Icon component, you can now easily render icons anywhere in your app e.g.
+Now with your newly baked Icon component, you can easily add icons to your site:

 ```javascript
 <Icon icon="schedule" size=72/>